Devankraghav/Portfolio2/README.md

 # Portfolio2
-I just tried to made this Portfolio responsive one.
+I just tried to made this Portfolio responsive one and add many interesting elements.